mihaicaragheorghe/argx/README.md

 var parser = new ArgumentParser(
     app: "app_name",
     description: "What the application does",
-    epilogue: "Text at the bottom of the help message");
+    epilogue: "Text at the bottom of the help message",
+    configuration: ArgumentParserConfiguration.Default());
 ```

+**NOTE** All parameters are optional.
+By default:

+- app, description, and epilogue are null and will not be printed.
+- The default `ArgumentParserConfiguration` is used.
+- If app is null, the usage output will use `argv[0]` (`Environment.GetCommandLineArgs()[0]`) as the application name.

 ### Adding arguments